redis-store/redis-rails/README.md

 # Redis stores for Ruby on Rails

+## New maintainer required

+**I am currently looking for a new maintainer for this gem.
+I am no longer doing any more work on this myself.
+Please contact me@ryanbigg.com if you'd like to take over this project.**

 __`redis-rails`__ provides a full set of stores (*Cache*, *Session*, *HTTP Cache*) for __Ruby on Rails__.
 See the main [redis-store readme](https://github.com/redis-store/redis-store) for general guidelines.

 ## Installation